Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: Numerical tests

 The recovered graph is depicted in Fig.~\ref{fig:uber}, where the weights of the recovered edges is represented by the line widths in the figure.
 Given the nature of the input and output processes considered, the graph obtained is a sparse description of the mobility pattern of people throughout the day.
 Notice that most connections occur between Manhattan and the other boroughs (Queens, Bronx, Staten Island, Brooklyn and Newark), while only a few edges connect zones within Manhattan.
 This indicates that people use Uber to commute from their homes in the suburbs to their work (or leisure activities in the weekends) in the city.
-These findings are consistent with exploratory research of this same dataset~\cite{538blogpost} as well as a recent New York Times article that writes: \emph{``Uber has deployed thousands of black cars across Manhattan, going bumper-to-bumper with yellow taxis for passengers and fares in lucrative commercial and tourist areas.
-But the ride-hail app has increasingly shifted its focus to the city's other four boroughs, where frustration over subway overcrowding and delays and fewer taxi options have made it the ride of choice for many.
+These findings are consistent with exploratory research of this same dataset~\cite{538blogpost} as well as a recent New York Times article that writes: \emph{``The ride-hail app has increasingly shifted its focus to the city's other four boroughs, where frustration over subway overcrowding and delays and fewer taxi options have made it the ride of choice for many.
 As a result, Uber is booming in the other boroughs, with half of all Uber rides now starting outside Manhattan\ldots''}~\cite{NYT2017}.
 Lastly, observe that the JFK, Newark and LaGuardia airports are strongly connected with Manhattan and the other boroughs, as expected.